Cat-Devs/jp-flashcards-2/docs/intro.md

 **Mobile Compatibility:** Make the application mobile-friendly so that users can access it on their smartphones and tablets.

-**Social Features:** Implement social features such as leaderboards, challenges, and sharing options to make learning more engaging and interactive.
+**Social Features:** Implement social features such as leader boards, challenges, and sharing options to make learning more engaging and interactive.

 **Database Management:** Ensure that the application has an efficient database management system to handle large amounts of user data.